Anna Stanisławska

-Anna Stanisławska (1651 – 2 June 1701) was a Polish author and poet known for her sole work Transakcja albo opisanie całego życia jednej sieroty przez żałosne treny od tejże samej pisane roku 1685, translated as Transaction, or a Description of the Entire Life of One Orphan Girl Through Doleful Laments Written by the Same 1685.
-The unpublished manuscript was discovered in a public library in St. Petersburg nearly two centuries later, in 1890, by Slavic studies professor Aleksander Brückner, who declared Stanisławska to be the earliest known Polish woman poet.
+Anna Stanisławska (1651 – 2 June 1701) was a Polish writer and poet known for her sole work, Transakcja albo opisanie całego życia jednej sieroty przez żałosne treny od tejże samej pisane roku 1685 (Transaction, or a Description of the Whole Life of an Orphan Girl through Doleful Laments Written by the Same in 1685).

+The unpublished manuscript was discovered in a public library in St. Petersburg, Russia, nearly two centuries later, in 1890, by Slavic studies professor Aleksander Brückner, who declared Stanisławska the earliest known Polish woman poet.
 The work was finally printed in 1935.

-Biography
+Life

 Early life

-Stanisławska was born in 1651 to Michal Stanisławski, a military commander and at one time the voivode of Kiev province, and Krystyna Borkowa Szyszkowska (née Niszczycka).
-Stanisławska was a member of the szlachta, or noble class, and her family bore the Piława coat of arms, connecting them to the powerful Potocki and Zebrzydowski families.
+Stanisławska was born in 1651 to Michal Stanisławski, a military commander and one-time governor of Kiev Province, and Krystyna Borkowa Szyszkowska (née Niszczycka).

+Stanisławska was a member of the szlachta, the noble class, and her family bore the Piława coat of arms, connecting them to the powerful Potocki and Zebrzydowski families.

 Following the death of her mother when she was three, Stanisławska was sent to a cloister near Kraków to be educated by Dominican nuns.
 Her maternal great aunt, Gryzelda Dominika Zebrzydowska, was the prioress there until she died of the bubonic plague, at which point Stanisławska was placed in the guardianship of her maternal grandfather.

-The "Aesop" episode
+"Aesop" episode

 Stanisławska's young brother Piotr died in 1667, prompting her father to bring her back home.
 He had remarried in 1663, to Anna Potocka Kazanowska-Sluszka, and under pressure from his new wife, he arranged his daughter's marriage to Jan Kazimierz Warszycki.
 Warszycki had powerful connections, being the son of Stanislaw Warszycki, a senator and Castellan of Kraków, but he was also mentally disabled, physically abusive, and completely uninterested in Stanisławska sexually.
 In Transaction Stanisławska refers to him almost exclusively as "Aesop" for his ugly appearance, but ultimately she takes pity on him as the "slave" of his conniving and "tyrannical" father.
 Much of the piece recounts her misery in her marriage to Warszycki and her attempts to secure a divorce from him.
 Shortly before their wedding she became deathly ill, and the marriage ceremony was conducted in her home rather than in the church, as was traditional.

 After her father's death in 1669, Stanisławska gained ownership of the family's estate.
 Her great uncle John III Sobieski, who would become king of Poland in 1674, became her new guardian.
 With his assistance, Stanisławska repaired her relationship with her stepmother and fled to a convent, claiming sanctuary from her husband and his family.
 She sought an annulment in court, which was finally granted around 1670.
 Her stepmother's testimony, in which she claimed that she and Stanislawska's father had forced the girl into marriage against her will, was crucial in securing the annulment.